rylanharper/nitrogen/README.md

 - Post an issue: Use the [Issues tab](https://github.com/rylanharper/Nitrogen/issues) to report bugs or request new features.
 - Start a discussion: Share ideas or ask for help in the [Discussions tab](https://github.com/rylanharper/Nitrogen/discussions).
-- Contribute improvements: If you’d like to contribute, fork the repository, make your changes, and submit a pull request for review.
+- Contribute: If you’d like to contribute, fork the repository, make your changes, and submit a pull request for review.

 I actively monitor this repository and will do my best to respond quickly.
 Community feedback and contributions are always appreciated!